OneDev0411/React-Typescript/README.md

 without flakiness.

 ### API image version
-By default, API images with tag `testing` are pulled from the [container registry][container-registry].
+By default, API image with tag `testing` is pulled from the [container registry][container-registry].
 This can be changed by setting `API_IMAGE_TAG` environment variable when
 [running e2e api server](#running-e2e-api-server).

+This is particularly useful when some branch depends on an specific branches of the API.
+In this case the `e2e:api:start` can be changed to set appropriate value of the `API_IMAGE_TAG` environment variable.

-You can also update the api image by running:
+You can also update (pull the latest version of) the api image by running:

 ```bash
 npm run e2e:api:update-image